-- 1.6 At Halesowen College we have robust safeguarding training for all staff, which is monitored. - All staff receive safeguarding training as required in KCSIE 2021 and also receive regular updates through faculty meetings, briefings and Safeguard system alerts to develop and support effective safeguarding practice. - There are induction processes for all staff, volunteers and governors, and all required documents and policies are provided both at induction of new staff, and on a yearly refresher basis for current staff. - Staff work with other agencies to provide early help for young people and vulnerable adults before they become at risk of harm or require statutory assessment; 'Early Help means providing support as soon as a problem emerges, at any point in a young person's life, from the foundation years through to the teenage years. '(WT 2018); - Staff are alert to the potential need for early help for certain groups of learners, identifying emerging problems - All staff have equal responsibility to report their concerns about a young person or the behaviour of any adult without delay to the Designated Safeguarding Lead.
-Whilst the Designated Safeguarding Lead or deputies will normally make referrals, staff are made aware of the process for making referrals to social care and for statutory assessments under the Children Act 1989, especially section 17 (child in need) and section 47 (child suffering or likely to suffer significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.'
-(KCSIE 2021); - Everyone has a responsibility to escalate their concerns and 'press for reconsideration' if they believe a young person's needs remain unmet; - Staff will work in partnership with other agencies to promote the welfare of young people and protect them from harm, including the need to share information in order to safeguard them in line with information sharing guidelines; - Staff will work with multi-disciplinary teams to ensure any actions are completed in a timely way; - Staff will ensure that this policy is shared with employers for those young people undertaking work-based learning 'Providers need to have arrangements in place for ensuring the safety and wellbeing of all learners.
-These arrangements must include the identification of vulnerable learners who are in particular need of support and/or are at risk of harm.'
-Guidance for further education providers on work based learners and the Prevent statutory duty (updated May 2021) - 1.7 This policy has been developed with reference to: - The Children Act 1989.
-2004 - The Education Act 2002 - The Education and Training (Welfare of Children) Act 2021 - The Prevent Duty for England and Wales (2015) under section 26 of the Counter Terrorism and Security Act 2015 - Work based learners and the Prevent statutory duty Guidance for providers' DoE September 2021 - Section 5B of the Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) - Mandatory Reporting of Female Genital Mutilation Procedural information 2020 - Dealing with Allegations of Abuse against Teachers and Other staff (2012)
+- 1.6 At Halesowen College we have robust safeguarding training for all staff, which is monitored.
+(See also 5.1 and 5.2) - All staff receive safeguarding training as required in KCSIE 2023 and also receive regular updates through faculty meetings, briefings and 'My Concern' system alerts to develop and support effective safeguarding practice. - There are induction processes for all staff, volunteers and governors, and all required documents and policies are provided both at induction of new staff, and on a yearly refresher basis for current staff. - Staff work with other agencies to provide early help for young people and vulnerable adults before they become at risk of harm or require statutory assessment: - 'Early Help means providing support as soon as a problem emerges, at any point in a young person's life, from the foundation years through to the teenage years. '(WT 2018); - Staff are alert to the potential need for early help assessment for certain groups of learners, identifying emerging problems - All staff have equal responsibility to report their concerns about a young person or the behaviour of any adult without delay to the Designated Safeguarding Lead.
+Whilst the Designated Safeguarding Lead or deputies will normally make referrals, staff are made aware of the process for making referrals to social care and for statutory assessments under the Children Act 2004, especially section 17 (child in need) and section 47 (child suffering or likely to suffer significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.
+(KCSIE 2023); - Everyone has a responsibility to escalate their concerns and 'press for reconsideration' if they believe a young person's needs remain unmet;

-- Information Sharing (2018) - What to do if You are Worried a Child is Being Abused (2015) - Domestic Abuse Act 2021 - Controlling or Coercive Behaviour Statutory Guidance Framework 2015 - Police Act 1997 (Protection of Vulnerable Adults) Regulations (2013) - Safeguarding Vulnerable Groups Act 2006 - Care Act 2014 - The most recent version of Working Together to Safeguard Children (DoE) - The most recent version of Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DoE) - Dudley Safeguarding People Partnership interagency child protection and safeguarding procedures - Guidance for Safer Working Practice for Adults who work with Children and Young People.
+- Staff will work in partnership with other agencies to promote the welfare of young people and protect them from harm, including the need to share information in order to safeguard them in line with information sharing guidelines; - Staff will work with multi-disciplinary teams to ensure any actions are completed in a timely way; - 1.7 This policy has been developed with reference to: - The Children Act 2004 - The Education Act 2002 - The Education and Training (Welfare of Children) Act 2021 - The Prevent Duty for England and Wales (2015 updated April 2022) under section 26 of the Counter Terrorism and Security Act 2015 - Work based learners and the Prevent statutory duty Guidance for providers' DoE May 2021 - Section 5B of the Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) - Mandatory Reporting of Female Genital Mutilation Procedural information 2020 - Statutory Guidance on FGM - Dealing with Allegations of Abuse against Teachers and Other staff (2012) - Information Sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) - Domestic Abuse Act 2021 - Controlling or Coercive Behaviour Statutory Guidance Framework 2023 - Police Act 1997 (Protection of Vulnerable Adults) Regulations (2013) - Rehabilitation of Offenders Act 1974 - Safeguarding Vulnerable Groups Act 2006 - Care Act 2014 (updated 2022) - Working Together to Safeguard Children (DoE) 2018 (updated 2022) - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DoE) 2023 - Dudley Safeguarding People Partnership interagency child protection and safeguarding procedures - Safer Working Practice for Adults who work with Children and Young People 2022. - Forced Marriage (Civil Protection) Act 2007 (updated March 2023)